jhrcook/statistical-rethinking/ch10_counting-and-classification.md

 ![](ch10_counting-and-classification_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-  - from this plot we can see that there were only 2 deptartments with ower admission for females, yet the model says females should have a 14% lower chance of admission
+  - from this plot we can see that there were only 2 departments with over admission for females, yet the model says females should have a 14% lower chance of admission
       - the problem is that the departments that take the most students had fewer applications from females
   - change our question:
-      - previous question: “What are the average probabilties of admission for females and males *across all departments*?”
+      - previous question: “What are the average probabilities of admission for females and males *across all departments*?”
       - new question: “What is the average *difference* in probability of admission between females and males *within departments*?”